SadBoxMan/SBM-ROR2-Shenanigans/Monstar Mod/readme.md

   - The TS-280 Prototype Drone
 <br>
 Adds in new Skill variations for alternate playstyles.
-<br>Balancing for new survivors for a unique and challenging experience
+<br>Balancing for new survivor skills

 ## Skills Added